Devnielote/Devnielote/README.md

-# 👋 Hey there, I’m Devnielote!
+# 👋 Hey there, I’m Daniel!
 - 👨🏻‍💻 Self-taught programmer and currently studying software engineering at UCNL
 - 🐢 Lately I'm learning about topics that actually means something to my persona.
 - 🥛 The thoughts in my mind, an enigma.